 News of the expedition made Powell a national hero, and his chronicle of the journey, in books and lectures, furthered that reputation.
 He repeated the expedition two years later, this time producing the surveying data that filled in the gaping hole in the U.S. map.
 Fully understanding the need to document the condition of the West before it could be effectively settled, Powell lobbied successfully for a geological agency in the federal government—the U.S. Geological Survey was established in 1879 and Wesley became its second, but clearly most influential, director from 1881 to 1894.
 At the same time, he directed a new Bureau of Ethnology at the Smithsonian Institution, devoted largely to Powell’s goal to document the cultures of Native Americans.

 Powell had a particular view of the use of the arid West.
 He believed that it could not be settled like the water-rich eastern states and territories, but rather required a detailed survey of the land and a specific settlement strategy matching the realities of the environment.
 He also believed that Native Americans were badly misrepresented and their cultures needed documentation and explanation to the rest of the country.
-Unfortunately, neither of these views could overcome the drive to colonize the West and prey upon Native American peoples.
+Unfortunately, neither of these views could overcome the nation’s drive to colonize the West at the expense of Native American peoples.

 Arlington National Cemetery.
 John Wesley Powell, Major, United States Army.
 Available at: http://www.arlingtoncemetery.net/jwpowell.htm.
 Accessed March 20, 2018.